 Before you can say "Ka-pow!"
 Pierce unleashes his fury on Fury, who narrowly escapes death.
 He warns Rogers that S.H.I.E.L.D. has been compromised, and no one can be trusted.

 So it's Captain America to the rescue, as he tries to uncover the conspiracy, with the help of two comrades: fellow Avenger Natasha Romanoff, aka Black Widow (Scarlett Johansson), and a new buddy, Sam Wilson (Anthony Mackie), who earns his moniker "Falcon" thanks to a nifty pair of mechanical wings.

 But the baddies have a super warrior of their own who goes by the name of the Winter Soldier (Sebastian Stan).
 It seems he and Captain America have met before, and have a lot more in common than a penchant for masks and costumes.

 Co-directors – and brothers – Anthony and Joe Russo ("You, Me and Dupree") handle the requisite (and noisy) action scenes with flair, although these may be too intense for younger viewers.
 But the siblings are to be commended for the many quieter moments they include, which allow the audience to catch its breath and the characters to develop amid witty repartee.

 "How do we tell the good guys from the bad guys?"
 Falcon asks.
 Replies Captain America: 'If they're shooting at you, they're bad."

-The film contains considerable harsh but mostly bloodless violence, brief nongraphic sexual activity between incidental characters, some adult references, numerous uses of profanity, at least one instance of the F-word as well as several crude and crass terms.
-The Catholic News Service classification is A-III – adults.
+The film contains intense but largely bloodless violence, including gunplay.
+The Catholic News Service classification is A-II – adults and adolescents.
 The Motion Picture Association of America rating is PG-13 – parents strongly cautioned.
 Some material may be inappropriate for children under 13.